 Incentives aside, engineering teams tend to gravitate toward system rewrites because they incorrectly think of old systems as specs.
 They assume that since an old system works, the functional risks have been eliminated.
 They can focus on adding more features to the new system or make changes to the underlying architecture without worry.
 Either they do not perceive the ambiguity these changes introduce, or they see such ambiguity positively, imagining only gains in performance and the potential for innovation.

 Why not authorize that multimillion-dollar replacement if the engineers convince management the existing system is doomed?
 Eventually a "replacement" project will be funded (typically at a much higher expenditure than rehabilitating the existing system).
 Even if the executives are not listening to the engineers, they will be listening to external consultants telling them they are falling behind.

-Everyone starts off excited about the new system that will do "all the things".
-But what do you do with the old system while you’re building the new one?
+What do you do with the old system while you’re building the new one?
 Most organizations put the old system on “life support” and give it only the resources for patches and fixes necessary to keep it running.
-This reduces maintenance even further, and becomes a self-fulfilling prophecy that the existing system will eventually fail.
+This reduces maintenance even further and becomes a self-fulfilling prophecy that the existing system will eventually fail.